blackstork-io/fabric/docs/plugins/builtin/data-sources/http.md

 ## Description
 Loads data from a URL.

 At the moment, the data source accepts only responses with UTF-8 charset and parses only responses with MIME types `text/csv` or `application/json`.

 If MIME type of the response is `text/csv` or `application/json`, the response content will be parsed and returned as a JSON structure (similar to the behaviour of CSV and JSON data sources).
 Otherwise, the response content will be returned as text

 The data source is built-in, which means it's a part of `fabric` binary.
 It's available out-of-the-box, no installation required.

 ## Configuration

-The data source doesn't support configuration.
+The data source doesn't support any configuration arguments.

 ## Usage

-The data source supports the following parameters in the data blocks:
+The data source supports the following execution arguments:

 ```hcl
 data http {